Illegal to Shovel Snow?

 I hope so too, Movie Monday – Vision Quest

-Shute Vision QuestI happened upon a movie I saw long ago and realized it has more to say to me now then when I was a foolish young college student.
+Shute Vision QuestI happened upon a movie, Vision Quest, I saw long ago and realized it has more to say to me now than when I was a foolish young college student.
 Not to say I didn’t love the movie then, I did.

 Vision Quest is a movie about a young man on a mission.
 It was filmed in Spokane, Washington in 1983 which was just down the road from where I was attending college at the University of Idaho from 1982 to 1985.
 So people were pretty hyped up about it.
 I was a cynical and unhappy person back in those days and I wanted to dislike the movie because all my friends loved it.
 Even then I came out of the theater realizing it was a good movie, now I realize it is a great movie.